 - The justice or municipal court may require a person who requests a teen court program to pay a reimbursement fee not to exceed \$10 that is set by the court to cover the costs of administering this article.
 Reimbursement fees collected by a municipal court shall be deposited in the municipal treasury.
 Reimbursement fees collected by a justice court shall be deposited in the county treasury of the county in which the court is located.
 A person who requests a teen court program and fails to complete the program is not entitled to a refund of the fee.
 Tex.
 Code Crim.
-Proc. art.
-45.052(e). - In addition to the reimbursement fee authorized by Subsection (e), the court may require a child who requests a teen court program to pay a \$10 reimbursement fee to cover the cost to the teen court for performing its duties under this article.
+Proc. arts.
+45A.401(g), (h). - In addition to the reimbursement fee authorized by Subsection (g), the court may require a child who requests a teen court program to pay a \$10 reimbursement fee to cover the cost to the teen court for performing its duties under this article.
 The court shall pay the fee to the teen court program, and the teen court program must account to the court for the receipt and disbursal of the fee.
 A child who pays a fee under this subsection is not entitled to a refund of the fee, regardless of whether the child successfully completes the teen court program.
 Tex.
 Code Crim.
 Proc. art.
-45.052(g). - A justice or municipal court may exempt a defendant for whom proceedings are deferred under this article from the requirement to pay a court cost or fee that is imposed by another statute.
+45A.401(j). - A justice or municipal court may exempt a defendant for whom proceedings are deferred under this article from the requirement to pay a court cost or fee that is imposed by another statute.
 Tex.
 Code Crim.
 Proc. art.
-45.052(h). - Notwithstanding Subsection (e) or (g), a justice or municipal court that is located in the Texas-Louisiana border region, as defined by Section 2056.002, Government Code, may charge a reimbursement fee of \$20 under those subsections.
+45A.401(1). - Notwithstanding Subsection (g) or (j), a justice or municipal court that is located in the Texas-Louisiana border region, as defined by Section 2056.002, Government Code, may charge a reimbursement fee of \$20 under those subsections.
 Tex.
 Code Crim.
 Proc. art.
-45.052(i).
+45A.401(m).

-4.6 Juvenile Case Managers (JCMs)
+Juvenile Case Managers (JCMs)

 Juvenile Case Managers are employed by some, but not all, justice and municipal courts to assist in administering the court's juvenile docket and provide prevention and intervention services to children.
 Tex.
 Code Crim.
 Proc. art.
-45.056(a)(2).
+45A.451(a)(2).
 JCMs are not probation officers; however, they use case management as a tool to reduce recidivism and to prevent children from becoming further involved in the justice system.
 During an intake meeting with the child and their family, JCMs gather information about the family's needs, identify relevant services, and develop goals.

 JCMs can be full-time or part-time employees; can serve several courts; and can serve courts in different counties.
 Tex.
 Code Crim.
 Proc. art.
-45.056(a).
+45A.451(a)(3).